pleish/spiff_exercises/README.md

 ### Instructions
 1. Clone the repo
-2. Retreive dependencies: `yarn`
-3. Mark your start time at the bottom of this README.md
+2. Mark your start time at the bottom of this README.md
-4. Start the dev server: `yarn start`.
+3. Retreive dependencies: `yarn`, and start the dev server: `yarn start`.
 The app should open on http://localhost:3000
+4. For each exercise:
-5. Choose one of the exercises on the index page
+  - click the link on the index page
-6. Review the specs provided for the exercise
+  - review the specs provided for the exercise
-7. Complete the exercise by providing a `solution` prop to the corresponding component.
-E.g. The ProgressBar exercise is found in ProgressBar.js.
+  - complete the `Solution` compenent for the exercise (the ProgressBar exercise is found in ProgressBar.js)
+5. Review and complete the other exercise
-8. Mark your finish time at the bottom of this README.md
+6. Mark your finish time at the bottom of this README.md

 ### Guidelines